benchmarko/LocoBasic/README.md

 - `VAL(string)` Converts a string to a number.
   - Supports hexadecimal and binary formats.
 - `WEND` Ends a *WHILE* loop.
-- `WHILE expression` Control structure: repeats until *expression* is false.
+- `WHILE expression` Control structure: Repeats until *expression* evaluates to false.
 - `XPOS` Returns the x-pos of the current graphical cursor position
 - `YPOS` Returns the y-pos of the current graphical cursor position
 - `number XOR number` In expressions: exclusive-OR.

 Notes:

-- Do not use space between function name and parenthesis.
+- Do not use spaces between the function name and parentheses.
-- Other command and functions or extensions known from Locomotive Basic are not supported and produce a syntax error.
+- Other commands, functions, or extensions known from Locomotive BASIC are not supported and will produce a syntax error.

 ### Resident System Extensions (RSX)

-- These are extensions to LocoBasic but could also be implemented on a real CPC with Z80 code.
+- These are extensions to LocoBasic but can also be implemented on a real CPC with Z80 code.

 - `|ARC,x,y,rx,ry,angle,large-arc-flag,sweep-flag,x,y[,fillPen]` Draws an arc curve, creating shape [SVG Elliptical arc curve](https://developer.mozilla.org/en-US/docs/Web/SVG/Reference/Attribute/d#elliptical_arc_curve).
 - `|CIRCLE.cx,cy,r[,fillPen]` Draws a circle, creating shape [SVG circle](https://developer.mozilla.org/en-US/docs/Web/SVG/Reference/Element/circle).